Banta Corporation: History

 George Banta (1857–1935) began printing forms while working as an insurance agent.
-In 1901, he opened a storefront and formed the George Banta Printing Company, renamed two years later the George Banta Publishing Company.
-Banta's home, where he started the company, now known as the George, Sr., and Ellen Banta House, is listed on the National Register of Historic Places.
+In 1901, he opened a storefront and formed the George Banta Printing Company, two years later it was renamed the George Banta Publishing Company.
+Banta's Menasha home, where he started the company, is listed on the National Register of Historic Places.

 Much of the company's early growth came from educational contracts.
 George Banta, a member of Phi Delta Theta fraternity at Indiana University in Bloomington, secured a contract to print its national magazine, The Scroll.
 Other national fraternities and sororities followed; the company would also publish Banta's Greek Exchange, a monthly review of fraternity and sorority news, and several editions of Baird's Manual of American College Fraternities.
 George's late father, David Demaree Banta (1833–1896), was dean of the Indiana University School of Law, and through this connection the company also won orders for university catalogs and yearbooks, textbooks, and magazines.
-In 1910 it moved to a new building, where its headquarters would remain for nearly the remainder of the century.
 The elder Banta had helped found the Phi Delta Theta fraternity.
+In 1910, the company moved to a new building in Menasha at 460 Ahnaip Street on Doty Island, where its headquarters remained until the late 1980s.